This DIY Gallery Sign is a way to hang art in a creative way in your home. Few supplies are required for this easy-to-make gallery sign.

 I adore this vintage (looking) DIY gallery sign and how it turned out in my living room and felt it really caters to DIY lovers and maybe those that are just getting started with it.

 If you are in the Clayton, NC, or Raleigh Triangle area, I highly recommend trying on the Hammer & Stains workshops where you can learn to make your own sign.
+If you want to shop for the supplies for this project to do at home, check out the list I have prepared for you below.

 Learning new skills can lead to new hobbies after all.
 But, for those of you that want to DIY in the comfort of your own home, this is definitely a great option for you too.